turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

 After the payments have been made, we need to remove the token from the marketplace and update the ownership of the token to the buyer.
+Let's update our buy function again in `main.ts` with the code below:

 ```typescript
 export function buy(token_id: TokenId): TokenId {